envoyproxy/gateway/site/content/en/v1.0.0/user/operations/customize-envoyproxy.md

 ---
-title: "Customize EnvoyProxy"
+title: Customize EnvoyProxy
 ---

-Envoy Gateway provides an [EnvoyProxy][] CRD that can be linked to the ParametersRef in GatewayClass, allowing cluster admins to customize the managed EnvoyProxy Deployment and Service.
-To learn more about GatewayClass and ParametersRef, please refer to [Gateway API documentation][].
+Envoy Gateway provides an [EnvoyProxy](../../api/extension_types#envoyproxy) CRD that can be linked to the ParametersRef in GatewayClass, allowing cluster admins to customize the managed EnvoyProxy Deployment and Service.
+To learn more about GatewayClass and ParametersRef, please refer to [Gateway API documentation](https://gateway-api.sigs.k8s.io/).

 ## Installation

 Follow the steps from the [Quickstart Guide](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Add GatewayClass ParametersRef